-My recent column in the Globe and Mail offered some tips on what to do if you get blindsided in a senior leadership role and let go (aka, per the Lisa Laflamme situation).
-If you don’t subscribe to the Globe (yet) here is the full article.
-Note, the Globe always gets exclusivity for 3 weeks before I am allowed to republish here.
+This article was first published in my column in the Globe and Mail where I offered some tips on what to do if you get blindsided in a senior leadership role and let go (aka, per the Lisa Laflamme situation).
+And this article also happened to be cited as one of the top 10 most read career articles in the Globe and Mail for 2022.

 Here’s the original article:

 Like many Canadians last month, I was shocked and dismayed when I heard that Lisa LaFlamme was unceremoniously let go from her role as anchor of Canada’s No. 1-ranked newscast, CTV National News.

 Not only was I struck by how poorly the communication appeared to be handled, but I also wondered, from a leadership lens: From what outdated playbook were the higher-up decision makers operating?
 Did they not get the memo that human leadership calls for courage, authenticity and generosity in how one handles the tough stuff of business?